spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/01-build-kairos-os.md

 <WarningBox>

-Some OS require credentials to download the source image, such as RHEL.
-An RHEL subscription is required in this example to download the RHEL Universal Base Images (UBI) for building the Edge provider image.
-Ensure you have the credentials necessary to download the OS source image.
+Some operating systems require credentials to download the source image, such as RHEL.
+An RHEL subscription is required in this example to download the RHEL Universal Base Images (UBI) needed to build the Edge provider image.
+Ensure you have the necessary credentials to download the OS source image.

 </WarningBox>